fabianmichael/kirby-markdown-field/README.md

   - footnote
 ```

-If you don't need it, you can also hide the toolbar.
+If you don't need it, you can hide the toolbar.
 This will also disable
-the shortcuts for all formats.
+the keyboard shortcuts for all formats.

 ```yaml
 buttons: false